 Youth Entrepreneurship - Thanks to the generous support of Ciminelli Real Estate Corporation, we are excited to announce the launch of our youth entrepreneurship program - a semester long after school program designed to introduce business basics and maker skills to 11th and 12th graders.
 Students join us for classroom and maker sessions, and this will culminate in students listing and selling items through our e-commerce site for our annual Holiday Market.
 More info to come soon!

 For enrollment information for our programs, please contact us!

 Since in-person, hands-on training at The Foundry is unpredictable in the foreseeable future, we are committing to being prepared for partial or fully online learning sessions.
 We currently only have a single way to link from our advanced manufacturing course to a specialized portal containing interactive lessons.
 Only one “learning portal” for class is needed when we are together onsite.
 Offsite, each student would greatly benefit from their own link for individual access.
 Students with personalized portal access could work with instructors to chart their own progress -- staying up-to-date or even proceeding ahead to visualized exercises and exploration of new skill-based processes.
 Your financial support would directly offset this unforeseen and unanticipated cost!

 Additionally, we are in need of laptops.
-In the spring we were lucky enough to be able to provide a set of computers to students to work and learn from home.
+Last spring we were lucky enough to be able to provide a set of computers to students to work and learn from home.
 With the possibility of teaching more students online, we anticipate needing additional laptops capable of editing images for laser cutting, creating 3D printing files, and more.

 Please consider supporting The Foundry in this vital work to help our students.
 Your efforts would work to keep students involved and successfully advancing toward their personal career goals.